 Sharing an interest in brewing beer, Potter and Edmond have cultivated that passion for the perfect pint into crafting creative ciders in the Charlottesville area.
 With their talents, drive and the ability to tap into the undiscovered, the team at Potter’s Craft Cider incorporates these elements into production, and continues to explore what combinations of apple varieties and styles of ciders will create.

-Potter’s Craft Cider abides by three core beliefs when it comes to creating that perfect can of cider.
+Potter’s Craft Cider, one of many popular Charlottesville cideries, abides by three core beliefs when it comes to creating that perfect can of cider.
 They prioritize sourcing locally, collecting cider apples from orchards and farms around the Shenandoah Valley.
 Through collaborations with local wineries and breweries, Potter’s Craft Cider gathers inspiration and establishes a sense of community with those partnerships that enhances their cider making possibilities.
 A local collaboration with King Family Vineyards brings to life a rose-style cider, the Cider Nouveau, which is fermented on Petit Verdot and Merlot grape skins.
 The grapes bring “beautiful color, complex tannins and a light fruitiness to the dry, crisp cider.”
 By aging the cider in French oak barrels, they allow the separate components to blend together in a harmonious way.

 The second principle Potter’s Craft Cider follows is to consistently tweak and test their process and product.
 With elements of creativity and invention being pivotal to the cider-making process, they incorporate new techniques, flavors and yeasts and continually push the boundaries to keep cider exciting.